jofus101/jofus101.github.io/_posts/2015-01-29-breaks-when-hurt.md

 * Is my finger feeling vaguely weak and tweaky while climbing?
 * Are my knees popping during Capoeira?

 If I ignore those feelings, and keep pushing at my busy day or keep climbing, I'll be fine.
-My body will finally get that I don't have the time or patience for it's crap and get it's act together.
+My body will finally get that I don't have the time or patience for its crap and get its act together.
 Right?

 If only it worked like that.